-“We now have a year-plus of data [for Detroit] and have shown our capability for locating potholes and pavement distress.
-We are aiming to have a follow-up proof-of-concept agreement for things like assisting them with winter maintenance,” says Grosbard.
-“For example, our real-time data can show that it is snowing more in one area than another and so the agency can send out a plough to the more heavily affected area first.
+“We now have a year-plus of data [for Detroit] and have showed our capability for locating potholes and pavement distress.
+We are aiming to have a follow-up proof of concept agreement for things like assisting them with winter maintenance,” says Grosbard.
+“For example, our real time data can show that it is snowing more in one area than another and so the agency can send out a plough to the more heavily affected area first.
 In this way, we see Detroit as a design partner.
 They benefit from our data and we benefit from their knowledge.

 “We are not looking to replace service vehicles that currently travel the roads collected condition data.
 It is a case of using our SurfaceDNA data to close up gaps in information to make maintenance more efficient and effective,” he says.